Whimsical rock formation that looks like Cookie Monster from Sesame Street could fetch $10,000

 Unusual rocks and minerals are fun to collect, but when you stumble upon a rock formation that looks like a Muppet, that's extra special.
 Check out this blue agate.
-When split in half, it looks a lot like Sesame Street Muppet Cookie Monster.
+When split in half, it looks a lot like the Sesame Street character Cookie Monster.

-Lucas Fassari found the unusual rock in November in the Brazil region of Rio Grande do Sul, according to American geologist Mike Bowers, current owner of the rock.
+Lucas Fassari found the unusual rock in November in the Brazil region of Rio Grande do Sul, according to American geologist Mike Bowers, the current owner of the rock.
 Bowers posted information on the unusual find to his Facebook page this week.

 "I think this is probably the most perfect Cookie Monster out there," Bowers said in an interview with the Daily Mail on Tuesday.
 "I have seen others, but here you have it complete (both sides)."